April 2024

 Here are some tips on how to identify eco-friendly products:

-The application of synthetic pesticides and fertilisers can harm the environment and wildlife.
+Applying synthetic pesticides and fertilisers can harm the environment and Wildlife →.

 Instead, choose natural pest control and fertilisation methods such as: